 It could be argued that in patriarchal cultures, in which women are deemed other, women that transgress their roles as gatekeeper of men’s erotism are subject to further ostracization.
 French philosopher, Michel Foucault (1975) refers to regulative discourses to discuss how ideas about what constitutes deviances circulate in a society, and subsequently creates the deviance and the punishment specific to the transgression.
 The regulative discourses that surround women have changed throughout history, and the methods of punishment have adjusted accordingly.
 However, a closer reading of these women and the practices they engaged in, as well as the punishment they received, with an emphasis on erotic surplus in the Symbolic provides possible insight about contemporary subjugated women.

 One of the longest running forms of patriarchal oppression against women has been to designate those who deviate from social norms as sick, corrupt or evil.
 One of the earliest forms of this began in the 4th century with St. Augustine in which he warned how easy it was for women to be seduced into witchcraft (Horowitz, 1977).
 Assuming that women became afflicted with various illnesses because of their assumed biology was not new, and in fact, the ancient Greeks and ancient Egyptians would treat women for what they believed to be a wandering uterus (Horowitz, 1977).
 However, by claiming that women are more susceptible to becoming witches, speculations were made about the constitution of a woman’s mind, specifically the minds of women who were outside of the traditional feminine roles of mother and wife.
 The Malleus Maleficarum, the witches handbook used during the Spanish Inquisition, identifies single or widowed women, and women without children as being at risk of being seduced by the devil (Hester, 1992).
-It was believed that women who were not occupied with a man or a child would be unable to control their own “female carnal lust” (Hester, 1992, p.120) and religious officials were the only ones equipped to deal with them.
+It was believed that women who were not occupied with a man or a child would be unable to control their own ‘female carnal lust’ (Hester, 1992, p.120) and religious officials were the only ones equipped to deal with them.

 With the advent of the Renaissance and the proliferation of medical discourses at the expense of the previously held religious authority, the site of feminine deviation returned to the body in the form of physical ailment.
 Various theories were put forth and acted on, including Thomas Willis’s proposition that hysteria was caused by an excess of animal spirits, George Cheyne’s dietary cures, among other beliefs about vapours and general neurosis (Appiganesi, 2007, p.143).
 William Cullen asserted that hysteria was the result of the swelling of blood in the female genitalia (Appiganesi, 2007: 32).
-This was caused by the menstrual cycle, becoming a widow and “passions of the sensitive mind” (Horowitz, 1977: 33).
+This was caused by the menstrual cycle, becoming a widow and ‘passions of the sensitive mind’ (Horowitz, 1977: 33).

-During Cullen’s time, such problems were found in women who were also likely to be diagnosed with Nymphomania, leading medical doctors to classify the disease as “Hysteria Libidinosa” (Horowitz, 1977: 33).
-Cullen goes on to say, “We may here observe, that though the seminal evacuation may in our sex prevent the attack of hysterics, it will not have that effect in females, for this reason: that by it the male purpose of the male economy is fulfilled: not so for the females; they are also destined for the breeding and bearing of children; and hence evidently we are to account for our diseases attacking young widows” (Appiganesi, 2007: 143-144).
+During Cullen’s time, such problems were found in women who were also likely to be diagnosed with Nymphomania, leading medical doctors to classify the disease as ‘Hysteria Libidinosa’ (Horowitz, 1977: 33).
+Cullen goes on to say, ‘We may here observe, that though the seminal evacuation may in our sex prevent the attack of hysterics, it will not have that effect in females, for this reason: that by it the male purpose of the male economy is fulfilled: not so for the females; they are also destined for the breeding and bearing of children; and hence evidently we are to account for our diseases attacking young widows’ (Appiganesi, 2007: 143-144).
 Cullen believed that women’s excess sexuality was responsible for their ailments and those who were unable to achieve sexual release from a man were then more likely to be afflicted.